jklim01/advent_of_code_2021/README.md

 4. `scan`
     - similar to `map`, but it allows the use of an internal state
     - the return value of the closure must be an Option, which is yielded by the resulting iterator
-    - it's nice to be able to keep the state internal, but the use-case just seems too niche
+    - it's nice to be able to keep the state internal, but it doesn't seem to be flexible enough to fit many use-case

 ---